linux-nvme/nvme-cli/doc/libnvme.rst

 ``bool rae``
   Retain asynchronous events

-``struct nvme_firmware_slot * log``
+``struct nvme_firmware_slot *fw_log``
-  *undescribed*
+  User address to store the log page

 **Description**

-This log page is used to describe the firmware revision stored in each firmware slot supported.
+This log page describes the firmware revision stored in each firmware slot supported.
 The firmware revision is indicated as an ASCII string.
 The log page also indicates the active slot number.

 **Return**